hozawa/filecompare/README.md

 ## Description

-Text File Compare Tool is a Java 1.6 tool to compare text files in 2 directoriesand output differences to specified output file.
+Text File Compare Tool is a Java 1.6 tool to compare text files in 2 directories and output differences to specified output file.

-It can be used to compare generated files in test environment with those in production environment to make sure they are all the same.
+It can be used to compare and verify generated files in test environment with those in production environment to make sure they are all the same.

 ## Requirements